Gunel25/LightFFDNets_article/README.md

 This project utilizes two datasets, described below:

 ### <span style="color:blue">1. **Fake-Vs-Real-Faces (Hard) Dataset**</span>
+- The dataset was downloaded as a whole and saved as a file on the local machine.
-- The dataset was downloaded as a whole and split into **70% train**, **20% test**, and **10% validation** using code.
+- The dataset was split into 70% train, 20% test, and 10% validation using the provided code.
-- The splitting process is implemented in the provided code examples.
+- The splitting process is implemented in the provided code examples, which load the dataset from the local directory.
 - [Download Fake-Vs-Real-Faces (Hard) Dataset](https://www.kaggle.com/datasets/hamzaboulahia/hardfakevsrealfaces)

 ### <span style="color:green">2. **140k Real and Fake Faces Dataset**</span>
-- Only a subset of the dataset, equivalent to the size of the **Fake-Vs-Real-Faces (Hard) Dataset**, was used in this project.
+- A subset of this dataset, equivalent in size to the Fake-Vs-Real-Faces (Hard) dataset, was used in this project.
-- This dataset was already pre-split on the computer into the following proportions:
+- This dataset was already pre-split into the following proportions on the local machine:
-  - **70% train**,
-  - **20% test**,
-  - **10% validation**.
+     70% train
+     20% test
+     10% validation
-- No additional splitting was performed using the code.
+- No additional splitting was performed using the code; the dataset is loaded directly from the local directory.
 - [Download 140k Real and Fake Faces Dataset](https://www.kaggle.com/datasets/xhlulu/140k-real-and-fake-faces)